Brand Name Frova Common Name frovatriptan

 Heart disease and stroke: This medication may cause narrowing of the blood vessels that supply the heart.
 This can lead to chest pain, heart attacks, arrhythmias (irregular heartbeat), and other heart problems.
 There have also been reports of bleeding in the brain and stroke with this medication.
 For this reason, frovatriptan should not be used by people with heart or blood vessel disease.
 If you have certain risk factors for heart disease (e.g., high blood pressure, high cholesterol, smoking, obesity, diabetes, family history of coronary artery disease, menopause, men over 40 years of age), tell your doctor.

-Serotonin syndrome: This medication may cause a rare but potentially life-threatening condition called serotonin syndrome, especially when used with other medications that increase serotonin levels (e.g., sumatriptan, rizatriptan, St. John's wort, sibutramine, venlafaxine).
+Serotonin syndrome: This medication may cause a rare but potentially life-threatening condition called serotonin syndrome, especially when used with other medications that increase serotonin levels (e.g., sumatriptan, rizatriptan, certain antidepressants, St. John's wort, sibutramine, venlafaxine).
 If you experience symptoms such as agitation, confusion, hallucinations, fast heart rate, fever, lack of coordination, increased body temperature, overactive reflexes, nausea, vomiting, and diarrhea, get immediate medical attention.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.